-The reason for this is that, the larger the section, the more cooling, but larger sections will also cause bigger air resistance, which produces a significant loss of speed.
+Why?
+Well, the larger the section, the more cooling, but larger sections will also cause bigger air resistance, which produces a significant loss of speed.

-The amount of curves that can be found on a certain circuit has, then, a huge effect on the car’s performance, and correctly adapting to these conditions can make a huge difference on the final results of the race.
+The amount of curves that can be found on a certain circuit has, then, a huge effect on the car’s performance, and correctly adapting to these conditions can make a huge difference in the final results of the race.

 The traditional alternative production method to obtain this part would be carbon fiber cloth stacking, commonly used in competitions whose teams have more resources and budget.
-With this fabrication method, it would take a mold and a counter mold made of CNC aluminum or high density polyurethane (depending on the number of copies to make), a removable silicone insert to replicate the inside of the piece, a square meter of carbon fiber fabric of 200 grams and a liter of epoxy resin.
+With this fabrication method, it would take a mold and a counter mold made of CNC aluminum or high-density polyurethane (depending on the number of copies to make), a removable silicone insert to replicate the inside of the piece, a square meter of carbon fiber fabric of 200 grams and a liter of epoxy resin.

 PAHT CF15, the ideal material thanks to its resistance and rigidity